 - Advocate for issues and challenges facing small businesses in our community.

-- Host a four-part series of professional development breakfast events covering topics relevant to small businesses.
+- Host a two-part speaker series of events covering topics relevant to small businesses.

 - Provide updates to committee members regarding other divisions of the Chamber including Women’s Network, EPIC, Ambassadors and Workforce Development.

-- Collaborate with other small business resource organizations, including the SBDC, SBA, REDI, Missouri Women’s Business Center and other local chambers.
+- Provide connection to other small business resource organizations, including the SBDC, SBA, REDI, Missouri Women’s Business Center and other local chambers.

-Members will receive support and access to resources that will encourage the growth and profitability of their small businesses within our community.
+Members will receive support and access to resources that will encourage professional development and the growth of their small business within our community.

 Strengthen the leadership and financial resources of the Chamber through selling sponsorships and advertising and securing budget reduction trades so that we may continue to broaden the services and value of a Chamber membership.